sonv/Vevoicoinguon/1.typ

 $ * * * $

+When I moved up from the first-year secondary class to the second year, I entered my father’s class.

+In those days, each school year had several rounds of exams.
+That day, the test was on memorized lessons.
+The name of every pupil in the class was written on a small slip of paper, folded into quarters.
+Whoever went up to recite would finish, then draw a slip and read aloud the name written on it.
+The student whose name was called would then step up to the board for their turn.
+Next, they would draw another slip with the title of a lesson written on it, and had to recite that lesson on the spot.

+Schoolchildren, of course, are always mischievous.

 That day, I don’t recall exactly what encouragement from my friends led me to it.
 My real name was Nguyễn Tài Đông, but when it came time to write our names on those folded slips,